-8.8.2 Working with Bookmarks
+8.12.2 Working with Bookmarks

-To use or manage bookmarks, select the menu option $View \rightarrow Show Bookmarks$.
-The Geospatial Bookmarks dialog allows you to zoom to or delete a bookmark.
-You cannot edit the bookmark name or coordinates.
+To use or manage bookmarks, select the menu option $View \rightarrow Show\ Bookmarks$ .
+The Spatial Bookmarks panel allows you to:

-8.8.3 Zooming to a Bookmark

-From the Geospatial Bookmarks dialog, select the desired bookmark by clicking on it, then click [Zoom To].
-You can also zoom to a bookmark by double-clicking on it.

-8.8.4 Deleting a Bookmark

-To delete a bookmark from the Geospatial Bookmarks dialog, click on it, then click [Delete].
-Confirm your choice by clicking [Yes], or cancel the delete by clicking [No].

-8.8.5 Import or export a bookmark

-To share or transfer your bookmarks between computers you can use the Share pull down menu in the Geospatial Bookmarks dialog.
+- Zoom to a Bookmark: select the desired bookmark and then click Zoom To Bookmark.
+You can also zoom to a bookmark by double-clicking on it. - Delete a Bookmark: select the bookmark and click Delete Bookmark.
+Confirm your choice. - Import or Export a bookmark: To share or transfer your bookmarks between computers you can use the Import/Export Bookmarks pull down menu in the Spatial Bookmarks dialog.
+All the bookmarks are transferred.

-8.9 Nesting Projects
+8.13 Nesting Projects

-If you want to embed content from other project files into your project, you can choose $Layer \rightarrow Embed Layers$ and Groups.
+If you want to embed content from other project files into your project, you can choose $Layer \rightarrow Embed\ Layers$ and Groups.

-8.9.1 Embedding layers
+8.13.1 Embedding layers